lukas-bednar/ansible-role-nested-virtualization/README.md

 Nested Virtualization
 =========

-An ansible role to enable or disable nested virtualization on target system.
+An ansible role to enable or disable Nested Virtualization in KVM on target system.

+Recognized CPUs
+* Intel
+* AMD

 Requirements
 ------------